Best Film for the Canon EOS 650

 - Slide film 6-8 stops

-35mm film that comes in canisters is used by the Canon EOS 650.
-In addition, it’s the best-selling film format and in some instances is described as 135 film.
+35mm film that is in metal canisters is used by the Canon EOS 650.
+It is also the most frequently used type of film and sometimes referred to as 135 film.

 DX Coded Film

-All new 35mm film for sale these days has a DX code.
-This makes it possible for electronically controlled cameras to detect and set the ISO when the film canister is loaded into the camera.
+All available 35mm film made today has DX encoding on the canister.
+This enables cameras to detect and set the ISO when the film is loaded.